DIRTY VS CLEAN KETO

 Take the guesswork out of your daily nutrition with the All-in-One Essentials Shake.shop now

 Q: I’M HEARING A LOT ABOUT “DIRTY KETO” VS “CLEAN KETO”.
 WHAT GIVES?

-As you probably know, ketogenic diets are about getting your body into a state called nutritional ketosis, where your body is producing measurable amounts of ketones, a great source of fuel for the muscles and brain.
+As you probably know, ketogenic diets (keto diet) are about getting your body into a state called nutritional ketosis, where your body is producing measurable amounts of ketones, a great source of fuel for the muscles and brain.
 This is accomplished by eating minimal amounts of carbs and front-loading the diet with healthy fats, a strategy designed to keep blood sugar from rising too high and too frequently.